 Our Junior Days have given hundreds of enthusiastic young recorder players the chance to connect with others with the same shared interest, inspiring them to develop skills and validate their appreciation of our instrument and its repertoire.

 Our tutors are all drawn from professional recorder playing backgrounds, sharing a passion for the recorder and for passing on skills and knowledge to the next generation.
-They include Annabel Knight (course director), Rebecca Austen-Brown, Sarah Humphrys, Katriina Boosey, Louise Bradbury, Dan Laurin, Susanna Borsch and Amy Whittlesea.
+They include Annabel Knight (course director), Rebecca Austen-Brown, Sarah Humphrys, Katriina Boosey, Louise Bradbury, Chris Orton, Dan Laurin, Susanna Borsch and Amy Whittlesea.